-Where organisations wish to report the carbon sequestration and emissions from woodland creation projects, they shall do so in accordance with WCC online guidance and can also use the UK Government's Environmental Reporting Guidelines: Including Mandatory Greenhouse Gas Emissions Reporting Guidance.
+Where organisations wish to report the carbon sequestration and emissions from woodland creation projects, they shall do so in accordance with WCC online guidance.
+Both the UK Government's Environmental Reporting Guidelines: Including Mandatory Greenhouse Gas Emissions Reporting Guidance and the British Standards Institute's PA2060:2014.
+Specification for the Demonstration of Carbon Neutrality state how verified Woodland Carbon Units can be used.
 In either case, the relevant number of verified Woodland Carbon Units shall be retired from the UK Woodland Carbon Registry prior to reporting them.